harness/developer-hub/kb/platform/harness-platform-faqs.md

 1. **Task T1 - Downloading values.yaml File:**
    - Harness Manager creates Task T1, instructing it to download the `values.yaml` file.
-   - Delegate1 is assigned Task T1, and it retrieves the `values.yaml` file from the designated source (e.g., Git/Remote).
+   - Delegate1 is assigned Task T1, and it retrieves the `values.yaml` file from the designated source (for example, Git/Remote).
    - Delegate1 then sends the contents of the `values.yaml` file back to Harness Manager.

 2. **Task T2 - Downloading and Applying Manifest Files:**